milobravman/fullstack_miRecommender/README.md

 has one post
 has one user

-bin/rails generate model Like post:references user:references
+bin/rails generate model Like post_id:integer user_id:integer

 ----Dislike----

 has one post
 has one user

-bin/rails generate model Dislike post:references user:references
+bin/rails generate model Dislike post_id:integer user_id:integer